 Yes, this is a loaded question.
 It can also be interpreted in several different ways.
-There is, however, better ways to interpret trust than others.
+However, there are better ways to interpret trust than others.
 Based on the relationships with my clients and experience running SmartCat Marketing, here is my interpretation.

 Trust should mean working with someone who has your best interest at heart.
 When someone is honest and sincere, they will tell you when they’re not the best one to help you.
 They won’t take your money.
 Rather, they’ll recommend someone who would be a better fit for you.

-But if they are a good fit, this person will take the time to build trust with you, and invest in the development of a relationship.
-They will take the time to understand your goals moving forward.
+But if they are a good fit, this person will take the time to build trust with you and invest in the development of a relationship.
+They’ll take the time to understand your goals moving forward.
 If you’re hiring someone for marketing, they should be able to offer effective tactics which relate to the uniqueness of your operation.
-If not… are they really the right fit for you?
+If not, are they really the right fit for you?

-So, what does trust really come down to in your business, and the relationships which come from it?
+So, what does trust really come down to in your business and the relationships that come from it?

 Trust is about communication.

-If something is not going as planned, or is going to affect an end result or change budgets, timelines and outcomes, then you should rightly trust the person you’re working with to communicate that to you.
+If something isn’t going as planned or is going to affect an end result or change budgets, timelines and outcomes, then you should rightly trust the person you’re working with to communicate that to you.
 They will offer a new solution to correct the course and get back on track to deliver the product or service that was part of your collective agreement.

-Because nothing is worse than receiving a bill that is way over the originally agreed-upon budget.
+Because nothing is worse than receiving a bill that is way over the original, agreed-upon budget.

 Trust is about choosing someone for the right reasons.

 Does this sound familiar?
 When it comes to design and websites, isn’t pricing the first thing we want to know?
-What much do they charge per project, per hour, etc?
-But… why do we do this?
-Shouldn’t the first question be, “What are your qualifications?”
+How much do they charge per project or per hour?
+Why do we do this?
+Shouldn’t the first question be, “what are your qualifications?”

 If getting the job done right is our top priority, why are we always searching for the person who can design our logos and brochures at the cheapest price?